-Over the past decade, the average cost of solar panels has fallen by approximately 90 percent, according to an article in the business magazine Dagens PS, citing data from Bloomberg.
-Technology as well as production have advanced at a rapid pace to meet today's need for sustainable energy production.
+Over the past decade, the average cost of solar panels has fallen by around 90 percent.
+This is according to an article in the business magazine Dagens PS, which cites data from Bloomberg.
+Both technology and production have advanced at a rapid pace to meet today's needs for sustainable energy production.

-Now, manufacturers are finding it increasingly difficult to press prices through the manufacturing procedure.
-This means that even higher demands are placed on developing the performance of solar cells.
-In addition, energy storage is a key component for pressing costs in its entirety.
+Manufacturers are now finding it increasingly difficult to push down prices through the manufacturing process.
+This places even higher demands on developing the performance of solar cells.
+In addition, energy storage is a key component in reducing overall costs.

-"More powerful and highly efficient modules will lower costs throughout the solar project value chain, supporting our outlook for significant sector growth over the coming decade", according to an analyst from Fitch Solutions in a research report, writes Dagens PS and refers to Bloomberg.
+"More powerful and highly efficient modules will reduce costs across the solar project value chain, supporting our outlook for significant sector growth over the coming decade," according to an analyst from Fitch Solutions in a research report, writes Dagens PS, citing Bloomberg.

 Prices are being squeezed - but the raw material price is rising